MillerRabin/intention-storage/readme.md

 Today there is no problem to buy a smart socket or hub controlled by wi-fi connections.
 So you can turn it on or off remotely and create a schedule for these actions.

-Today we have voice and gestures recognition systems.
-Proprietary, open source, cloud and embedded.
+Today we have a choose of voice and gestures recognition systems - proprietary, open source, cloud, embedded.

 We have a devices for cleaning, building, washing, security and more.
 We want them to do works in our homes, yards, streets.